ipython/ipyparallel/README.md

 # Interactive Parallel Computing with IPython

-ipython_parallel is the new home of IPython.parallel.
+ipyparallel is the new home of IPython.parallel.